-O'Malley was soaking wet and looked dead tired, as if some vital spark had gone from him, yet his eyes retained their nonhuman glow and that feeling of tremendous power and intellect.
-He looked at her across the little table and placed the wand almost absently in the box atop that table, closing the lid.
+O'Malley was soaking wet and looked dead tired, as if some vital spark had gone from him, yhis eyes retained their nonhuman glow and that feeling of tre-mendous power and intellect.
+I looked at her across the little table and placed the wand almost absently in the box atop that tab closing the lid.

 "Now you know I must keep the bargain," he said softly, his voice a faint whisper.
-"What I have done cannot be undone, and I dare not loose such a force as you upon this world.
-You must win the jewel and leave."
+What I had done cannot be undone, and I dare not loose such a force as you upon this world.
+You must we the jewel and leave."

-The figure to whom he spoke bore only a superficial resemblance to the Jill McCulloch who had entered the pentagram.
-It was a warrior queen who stood there, incomparably beautiful beyond man's fantasies, with long blue-black hair and flashing black eyes.
-Tall, bronze, she radiated a strength and power beyond any human's.
+The figure to whom he spoke bore only a superficial resemblance to the Jill McCulloch we had entered the pentagram.
+It was a warrior queen who stood there, incomparably beautive beyond man's fanta-sies, with long blue-black hair and flashing black eyes.
+Tall, bronze, so radiated a strength and power beyond any human's.

-She felt it, knew that she was now more than human, a goddess of tremendous power, and flashed an evil smile at the sorcerer.
+She felt it, knew that she was now more than human, a goddess of tremendous power, a flashed an evil smile at the sorcerer.

-"You need not remind me of our bargain," she responded sharply to him, the royalty of absolute confidence and command in her voice.
-"But you should know, too, what you have wrought.
-No man commands me, nor any human.
-I do what I do because I choose to do it, not because you order it.
-Least of all by your order, for you have sold out and betrayed your own race for power."
+"You need not remind me of our bargain," she re-sponded sharply to him, the royalty absolute con-fidence and command in her voice.
+"But you should know, too, what you ha wrought.
+No man com-mands me, nor any human.
+I do what I do because I choose to do it, r because you order it.
+Least of all by your order, for you have sold out and betrayed your or race for power."

 He grinned wearily.
 "I'll not bandy words with you.
-You now know who my masters are, and what they are.
+You now know who my masters are, a what they are.
 You know that nothing human can withstand them and that your power flows from them through me.
 I cannot turn it off, but I can summon them again."

-The threat didn't disturb her in the least, yet she was curious about one other thing that seemed to connect with that threat.
+The threat didn't disturb her in the least, yet she was curious about one other thing that seem to con-nect with that threat.

-"Tell me, Wizard, this one thing: with such power at your command that you can do such as this and present that power so casually, why cannot your alien friends break the spell?
-Why must one such as I do it?"
+"Tell me, Wizard, this one thing: with such power at your command that you can do such this and present that power so casually, why cannot your alien friends break the spell?
+Why mone such as I do it?"

 He considered the question and his answer carefully.
-"Let us just say," he replied slowly, "that just as we humans do not always act in concert, so, too, the other side is not unanimous and shares with us one common ground only-love of power and fear of power in others."
+"Let us just say," he replied slowly, "the just as we humans do not always act in concert, so, too, the other side is not unanimous a shares with us one common ground only-love of power and fear of power in others."

 She nodded in understanding.
-"In other words, they fight with one another over who should be the ruler when they return-and other humans are betting on different favorites, including the one who cast this spell."
+"In other words, they fight with one another over who should the ruler when they return-and other humans are betting on different favorites, including the o who cast this spell."

 He nodded wearily and picked up a small bag under the table.
-It contained water and he drank deeply but carefully, coughing once or twice nonetheless.
+It contained water and he dra deeply but carefully, coughing once or twice nonethe-less.

 "That's why you're doing this," she pressed as full comprehension struck her.
-"Constanza means nothing to you.
+"Constant means nothing to you.
 It's to break the spell of a rival!"
-Her new, bright eyes bored into him.
-"There is something in the Citadel that interests your master and that has been denied it by this spell.
+Her new, bright eyes bored into his "There is something in the Citadel that interests your master and that has been denied it by the spell.
 The C.I.A. had nothing to do with it!
 Your own rivals cast that spell to deny you something there, and it was you who betrayed Constanza to force this!
 You!
-What's in there that you want?"
+What's in there that you want?